Kentucky Traffic Ticket Lawyer in Covington, KY

 How Does the Kentucky License Points System Work?

-The Kentucky Point System is designed to ensure that people who habitually violate the traffic laws face stronger penalties and to deter reckless drivers.
-When you get your driver’s license, it has 0 points.
-When you get a traffic ticket, the associated points go on your license.
 Once you get 12 points in 2 years, your driver’s license can be suspended.
 Points roll off your license 2 years from the date of the conviction.
 Drivers under the age of 18 are only allowed to accumulate 7 points before their license can be suspended.

 How Do I Get My License Back After It’s Suspended?

-Getting your license reinstated is a more involved process than many people realize.
+Getting your suspended license reinstated is a more involved process than many people realize.
 If your driver’s license has been suspended for less than 1 year, you will just need to pay the reinstatement fee once you are eligible to get your license back.
 However, if your license was suspended for more than 1 year, you will also need to retake the eye test and the written portion of the driving test to get your license reinstated.

 Can an Officer Search My Car When They Pull Me Over for a Traffic Violation?